volzotan/CompressorCam/docs/assembly.md

 See the [buyers guide]({% link buyersguide.md %}) for recommendations.

 Please make sure that everything is present and looks fine.
+Some plastic parts in your box may differ slightly from what is shown in the images, from time to time I am improving things a bit.

 ### <a name="disassembly"></a>Disassemble the Camera Module